Kgotso-Koete/flappy-bird-pygame/README.md

 ### 3: Run project

-Navigate to the project folder and run `python3 main.py` to start the game
+1. Run locally: Navigate to the project folder and run `python3 main.py` to start the game.
+2. Run in the browser: Visit the [Replit](https://replit.com/@KgotsoKoete/Flappy-Bird-Pygame?v=1)

 ---